-The team that works at the famed LGBTQIA pub care deeply for the history that the building holds.
-Many things have changed about this pub over time, however certain elements have been left the same as a remembrance of the history the sheltered pub holds.
+The team that works at the famed LGBTQIA pub cares deeply for the history that the building holds.
+Many things have changed about this pub over time, however, certain elements have been left the same as a remembrance of the history the sheltered pub holds.

 - Cost: Free!